Service Sector Stereotypes

 Being a waiter or a waitress is about as far a fall from grace as it's possible to get in TV-land.
 If a hero or heroine finds themselves in this job, it's a signal that they've hit rock bottom.
 Alternatively, if they start out in such a situation, they're the resident Cinderella and will soon rise above their humble beginnings.

-The reason for this is probably that these jobs are as close to "servant" class as is believable in the modern world; waiters and waitresses aren't supposed to answer back, "service with a smile" is all but mandatory, and the wages aren't particularly good.
-An angry or rude member of waiting staff is supposed to be jarring, because they're not "allowed" to talk to the customers like that.
+The reason for this is probably that these jobs are as close to "servant" class as is believable in the modern world; waiters and waitresses aren't supposed to answer back, "service with a smile" is all but mandatory, and the wages aren't particularly good, so they're forced to bow and scrape for tips.
+An angry or rude member of waiting staff is jarring, because they're not "allowed" to talk to the customers like that.
 Interestingly, people who deal with alcohol rather than food get given a higher status, with bartenders and pub landlords given more power, personality and frequently wisdom, than their table-waiting equivalents.

 The portrayal of the service sector is highly gendered, and is rather unforgiving towards women.
 Waiters are often shown as if their job is something that they chose to do, and they're usually pretty good at it.
 With waitresses, they're usually in a dead-end job, lacking the skills to do anything more "prestigious," while being almost totally useless at waiting tables at the same time.
 This may be due to the greater percentage of male food servers in 'classier' venues — consider what mental images arise when you think of the word 'waiter', vs the word 'waitress'.
 This is arguably inverted at the very bottom of the scale — although the percentages are more even in fast food (since they'll take anyone they can pay the least, gender-irrespective), Burger Fools